alifeee/blogtest/making-bogface/making-bogface.md

 <word-count parent=".markdown-body"></word-count>

 I was told by a friend that they had never woken up and thought "I want to make a font".

-However, that's what I did.
+However, I had.

 <span class="large centred BogFace">